hawkkiller/personal_site/content/posts/unleashing-the-power-of-flutter-themes/index.md

 // dark ...
 ```

-Now we can use the Material 3 Theme in our project, and everything is ready to go!
+Now we can use the __Material 3 Theme__ in our project, and everything is ready to go!
 The best part is that Flutter Widgets from the material library use this theme by default.
 So, we don't need to define the style for every widget.
-We just need to define the color scheme, and the rest is handled by Flutter.
+We just need to define the color scheme, and the rest is handled by __Flutter__.
 I've concocted a small showcase app that employs this approach.
 You can find it [here](https://github.com/hawkkiller/theme_example).

 {{< admonition type=note >}}
-Keep in mind that only widgets from the material library inherit colors from this theme.
+__Keep in mind__ that only widgets from the material library inherit colors from this theme.
 Thus, widgets like Container or Scaffold will not use `backgroundColor` by default.
 {{</ admonition >}}

 And there you have it, fellow adventurer!
-We've journeyed through the mystical land of Flutter themes and discovered the secrets to a coding life filled with joy and satisfaction.
-Happy theming!
+We've journeyed through the mystical land of Flutter themes and discovered the secrets to a coding life filled with joy and satisfaction. __Happy theming__!

 ## Conclusion

 And there you have it, brave adventurer!
-We have journeyed through the treacherous lands of Flutter themes, from the humble beginnings of global color variables to the awe-inspiring Material 3 Theme.
+We have journeyed through the treacherous lands of Flutter themes, from the humble beginnings of global color variables to the awe-inspiring __Material 3 Theme__.
 As we have grown and learned, we have left behind the drudgery of boilerplate code, stepping into a world where Flutter widgets inherit styles by default, making our lives as developers infinitely more enjoyable.